Jemurai/policy/policies/Acceptable_Use_Policy.md

 Content can include training materials, templates, checklists and any other internally facing material.

+## Sharing Documents

+With an increasing focus on cloud based document repositories, it is critical for employees to understand that direct access to {{company_name} documents or code artifacts should never be given to clients, partners or third parties except for under very specific circumstances and with the explicit approval of the security officer.

 ## Audience

 All {{company_name}} employees need to be aware of the policy.